 Dear Your Teen:

 I have a 14-year-old who’s always on the phone.
 Even when she is not using it, it has to be near her.
 It’s like an addiction.
 She claims to like listening to music with it, but it seems to be more than that.
 She is a good kid and gets good grades in school.

 The phone, in some ways, has replaced the television of the 1970s.
 We would dread the moment a parent would say the words, “That’s enough TV.
 Shut it off and go outside!”

-Today’s parents can think about their own teenage television habits and ask themselves: “What are the rules for TV in our house?”
-Use that as your reference point for cell phone rules for your 14 year old.
-How much do you want your teenager to be on his or her phone?
+Today’s parents can think about their own teenage television habits and ask themselves: “What were the rules for TV in our house?”
+Use that as your reference point for cell phone rules for your 14-year-old.
+How much do you want your teenager to be on their phone?

 Ideally, parents establish the expectations regarding phone usage from the beginning.
 I cannot stress this enough.